alexander-kastil/az-204/demos/10-message-based-solutions/01-message-queues/demo-02/readme.md

 ## Demo

->Note: This demos uses [/app/food-payments](/app/food-payments/).
+[food-invoices](/app/food-invoices/) is a service that generates invoices for the food orders.
+It is triggered by a message in a queue.
+The service is implemented as an Azure Function that runs in a container.
+The container is hosted in an Azure Container App.
+The Azure Container App is scaled using KEDA based on the length of the queue.

-- `create-food-payments.azcli` contains all required steps to deploy the demo
+- `create-food-invoices.azcli` contains all required steps to deploy the demo

-- Examine `./food-payments/functions/generateInvoice.cs` Azure Function that will run in a container.
+- Examine `./food-invoices/functions/generateInvoice.cs` Azure Function that will run in a container.
 It mocks a long running process by sleeping for 500ms and is triggered by a message in a queue.

     ```c#
     [FunctionName("generateInvoice")]